Sorry, you need to enable JavaScript to visit this website.

 Cross-sectoral cooperation

-According to the Law 45/2015 an Interministerial Commission of Volunteering is foresee with the aim to coordinate the ministries with competences in volunteering.
+According State Law on Volunteering (Ley 45/2015 de Voluntariado), an Interministerial Commission of Volunteering is ensivaged to coordinate the work of ministries with competences related to volunteering.

-Also at a national level, the existence of the State Council of Non-Governmental Organizations for Social Action (Consejo Estatal de Organizaciones no Gubernamentales de Acción Social) is worth mentioning.
-It is an advisory Body, attached to the General Government Administration through the Ministry of Social Rights and 2030 Agenda, which becomes a meeting point for dialogue and participation in the association movement concerning the elaboration of social policies.
-The Royal Decree 235/2005 establishes its nature, goals, composition and functioning.
-It enables also the cooperation and coordination with the different bodies of the General Government Administration, European Commission and other countries.
+Another relevant structure at national level is the State Council of Non-Governmental Organizations for Social Action (Consejo Estatal de Organizaciones no Gubernamentales de Acción Social), an advisory body attached to the central administration through the Ministry of Social Rights, Consumers and 2030 Agenda.
+Established by Royal Decree 235/2005, thie Council serves as a platform for dialogue and participation for civil society in the development of social policies.
+It also fosters coordination with public bodies, the European Commission, and international counterparts.